VCTLabs/foss-rst-presentations/hardened/hardened_system_profile.rst

    Spacer 0 3cm

-*The principle of defense-in-depth is that layered security mechanisms increase security of the system as a whole.
-If an attack causes one security mechanism to fail, other mechanisms may still provide the necessary security to protect the system.*
+**"The principle of defense-in-depth is that layered security mechanisms increase security of the system as a whole.
+If an attack causes one security mechanism to fail, other mechanisms may still provide the necessary security to protect the system."**